TRON-Bioinformatics/k4neo/README.md

 * Gene fusions
 * Isoforms and splice junctions

-Because it operates at the RNA level, k4neo serves as an efficient first-line filter to prioritize high-potential (neo)candidates which can then be further validated at the protein and cell-surface levels.
+k4neo serves as an efficient first-line filter to prioritize tumor-specific candidates which can then be further validated at the protein and cell-surface levels.

 ## 🔧 Features